zpalmtree/r34-downloader/README.md

 # rule34-paheal-downloader
-A program to download all the images of a given tag from https://rule34.paheal.net
+A program to download all the images of a given tag from https://rule34.paheal.net [Warning - Not Safe For Work]

 To use, place the program in the folder which you wish to download images to, and invoke the program.